Built on Fibric · A Smart City Labs solution

 Fig. 2 The architecture: value rises from the systems in the room to the Cognitive Twin.

-see occupancy across the property
+see sample occupancy

 04What it's worth